 Gaultier’s Fashion Freak Show is a lavish and outlandish affair, but it isn’t overly self-indulgent.
 Or perhaps it has just been so thoughtfully conceived that it invites, rather than alienates.
 The performance art crossover pulls from fashion modeling, cinema, cabaret and a variety of dance styles and includes a dash of cinema – oftentimes with many medium overlapping.
-For instance, a trio performs a sultry, part-aerial duet using an off-kilter a frame – which is slowly pulled across stage in front of a video projection of models playing with the curtain of long ballet pink satin ribbons of a dress.
+For instance, a trio performs a sultry, part-aerial duet using an off-kilter frame (an allusion to a canopy bed frame, perhaps?) – which is slowly pulled across stage in front of a video projection of models playing with the curtain of long ‘ballet pink’ satin ribbons of a dress.
 While it’s not quite possible to take it in all the details, the audience is left to inspect the unique aspects that intrigue them.

 Other numbers certainly aren’t childlike, as frisky adults in risqué attire worship each other’s bodies, burying their faces in each other’s nether regions.
 Although slightly uncomfortable for prude members of the audience, it’s empowering to see the men and women exude equal power and agency in the transient couplings.